simvue-io/docs/docs/tutorial/analysis.md

 ```

 ## Retrieving Artifacts
-Finally named artifacts can be retrieved from the run using the `get_artifact()` method.
+Finally, named artifacts can be retrieved from the run using the `get_artifact()` method.
 This will download the artifact, and return its contents.
 For example, if we wanted to retrieve our artifact of the array of percentage changes of the mean between each iteration, we can do:

 ``` py
 percentage_changes_in_mean = client.get_artifact(run_name, 'percentage_changes_in_mean')